 Credit Card Companies Will Investigate

 You can dispute any charge that appears on your monthly bill.
 You should do so immediately if it is an expenditure that you did not authorize.
-Some lenders may tell credit card holders that you can report an authorized transaction only by notifying the bank in writing no more than 60 days from the day you received the bill.
-The truth is that the credit card companies guarantee you 120 days to do so.
+Some lenders may tell credit card and debit card holders that you can report an authorized transaction only by notifying the bank in writing no more than 60 days from the day you received the bill.
+The truth is that the card companies guarantee you 120 days to do so.
 Under certain circumstances, that period can be even longer.
 Moreover, you can submit your notification by phone, not only in writing.